[an error occurred while processing this directive]

 - Contact the Office of Visa and Immigration Services (OVIS):

-- for final questions regarding the duration, continuation, or conclusion of your immigration status in the United States;
+- for final questions regarding the duration, extension, or termination of your immigration status in the United States;

 - to apply for Optional Practical Training, if eligible;